fabea/digitalgarden/src/site/notes/🖊️blog/flapdoodle of fabea who is a fictional figure.md

 I will share some random tricks and thoughts, anyway.
 However, they are not intented to be well-structured.

+## Research Methods
+Here are some of my sharings in digging ressearch methods:

+## Tools
+Tips in using software to solve real problems, for myself and for others:

+## Ph.D Reflections
+Some personal reflections on the right choices I have made and the detours I should have avoided.
+They shall be hit-or-miss, though.

 ## My contribution to the `Necronomicon`